EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 ![Example Usage](ASCII2.png)

 # Optimized Example
-Example payload: windows/shell_reverse_tcp shellcode pre-encoded with x86/fnstenv_mov, because I had one on hand.
-Previously tested with multiple unencoded payloads I used in exploits with more modest results (237 to 227 bytes for a classic windows egghunter), but I wanted to illustrate how larger payloads lead to signifigantly shorter final shellcode.
+Example payload: windows/shell_reverse_tcp shellcode pre-encoded with x86/fnstenv_mov.
+Previously tested with multiple unencoded payloads with more modest results (237 to 227 bytes for a classic 32 byte windows egghunter), but I wanted to illustrate how larger payloads lead to signifigantly shorter final shellcode.

 - encoder.py